hucker/splint/README.md

 If you have time-consuming rules, you can put a ttl on them to reduce the number of times it is run.
 All you need to do is tag the function with the `ttl_minutes` attribute, and it will use cached results if the call frequency is inside the ttl that was specified.
-This feature is useful in situations where you are `splint`ing a system in real time for things like dashboards or long running tasks.
+This feature is useful in situations where you are `splint`ing a system in real time for things like dashboards or long-running tasks.
 You don't need to check a 20MB log file for exceptions every minute.
 When you need it, it is very useful.

-The status during the ttl period wil be the last result.
+The status during the ttl period will be the last result.
 At startup, everything will run since the caches are empty.

 ```python
 from splint import attributes, SplintResult